Spotlight on Patinatur

 8. What is the most important piece of advice that you could give others thinking about starting a business?

-Your business has to be centered around something that really matters to you.
-It’s so all-consuming and there will be many thing that will be both difficult and not very interesting, that for the total experience to be worth it, you have to really love it.
+Your business has to be centred around something that really matters to you.
+It’s so all-consuming and there will be many things that will be both difficult and not very interesting, that for the total experience to be worth it, you have to really love it.